We have a problem with Application Fever. The question is, what do we do about it?

 Well, if you didn’t catch the charts above, they have a financial interest in maintaining Application Fever.
 (In fact, they continue to put out messaging encouraging students to apply to even more programs – more on that in the future).

 So no, the AAMC isn’t going to rescue us.
 That is, unless we make the cost of continued inaction greater than the cost of application reform.

 Imagine this: a group of program directors stands together before the AAMC and says, “Look.
 We’re getting killed by these applications.
 You have three years to come up with a solution, or we’re gonna walk.
 If you don’t fix this, we’ll stop accepting ERAS and start using our own website, and we’ll use caps or whatever else we want.”

 Every specialty has an association of program directors.
 (Many of them issued official position statements on USMLE score policy.)
 So there is already mechanism in place for political action.

 And what about the cost of starting a new application service?
 I don’t think it will be a problem.

 ERAS is just a secure website.
 It’s neither unique nor irreplaceable.
-Actually, it doesn’t even work that well – look no further than the prolonged downtime during this year’s SOAP.
+Actually, it doesn’t even work that well – look no further than the prolonged downtime during the 2019 SOAP.

 And if you went to Silicon Valley and shopped around, I’ll bet you could find multiple developers who would build a better website for the same amount of money students are spending now on ERAS.
 (You might even get some VC folks interested in getting it off the ground, given the likely future growth if the new competitor is successful.)